canada-ca/open-source-logiciel-libre/en/open-source-standards.md

 ### Business Requirement

 A Business Requirement is defined as a specific need that must be addressed in order to achieve an objective.
 These drive the element of 'why' for a project defining the nature and purpose at a high level.
+In the Context of OSS, this means fulfilling Canada’s requirement to have the rights to use the software being acquired for a particular purpose, such as redistributing or carrying out modifications to software.

 ### Concept Case